University of the Philippines Visayas: College of Fisheries and Ocean Sciences (formerly the College of Fisheries)

 The College of Fisheries and Ocean Sciences (CFOS) of the University of the Philippines Visayas gives fisheries education.
 The college has instituted degree programs that address the need for sustainable development of the country's fisheries resources and respond to the call for highly trained manpower in the field, at graduate and undergraduate level.

 The College of Fisheries and Ocean Sciences has four institutes: the Institute of Aquaculture, the Institute of Fish Processing Technology, the Institute of Marine Fisheries and Oceanology, and the Institute of Fisheries Policy and Development Studies.
 It offers programs in Undergraduate — B.S.
 Fisheries; Graduate — Master of Aquaculture, M.S.
 Fisheries with majors in Aquaculture, Fisheries Biology, and Fish Processing Technology, and M.S. in Post-harvest Fisheries; and Ph.D. in Aquaculture.

 Institute of AquacultureThe Institute of Aquaculture (IA) focuses on aquaculture research, development, and extension, providing facilities for cultivating commercially important aquatic organisms.
 It's a cornerstone for sustainable aquaculture, with diverse stations and hatcheries vital for both fundamental and applied research.
 Key facilities include the Multi-species Hatchery and Freshwater Aquaculture Station on the Miagao Campus, the 15-hectare Brackishwater Aquaculture Center (BAC) in Leganes, Iloilo, and the Batan Mariculture Station in Batan, Aklan, which supports open-water mariculture.

 Institute of Marine Fisheries and OceanologyThe Institute of Marine Fisheries and Oceanography (IMFO) delivers academic programs, research, and extension in capture fisheries and ocean sciences, utilizing facilities for comprehensive marine studies.
 These include Laboratories for Marine Biology and Oceanography, equipped for studying marine organisms, ecosystems, and oceanographic parameters.
 The institute leverages Coastal and Marine Environments for practical training and research.
 Furthermore, the Data Analysis and GIS Facilities support advanced research in areas such as fish stock assessment and marine resource management.

-Institute of Fish Processsing TechnologyThe Institute of Fish Processing Technology (IFPT) leads in post-harvest fisheries through instruction, research, and public service focused on value addition and food safety.
+Institute of Fish Processing TechnologyThe Institute of Fish Processing Technology (IFPT) leads in post-harvest fisheries through instruction, research, and public service focused on value addition and food safety.
 It houses essential facilities, including the Seafood Processing Plant and Laboratory, as well as microbiology and chemistry labs for quality control, and solar drying and shellfish depuration units.
 IFPT is known for developing innovative fishery products and promoting sustainable processing methods.
 Through Fishtek, it bridges academic research with industry, helping uplift local fisheries and coastal livelihoods.

 Institute of Fisheries Policy and Development StudiesThe Institute of Fisheries Policy and Development Studies (IFPDS) is dedicated to generating expertise in fisheries policy and development.
 It conducts research and offers training and extension programs vital for informed decision-making and sustainable management of aquatic resources.
 Its facilities include the Fisheries Policy Laboratory, launched in March 2025, which supports teaching, research, and public service by providing tools for data collection and facilitating policy co-design.